 Yes, because sexual harassment claims are built on the principle that the conduct is unwelcome.
 As long as you make it clear the relationship is over and the conduct is not welcome, you likely have a harassment claim.

 It is critical to be proactive in these situations to ensure both parties know the relationship is over.

 If a co-worker or supervisor makes comments about clothing or appearance, is that sexual harassment?

 This often depends.
-If a supervisor tells you to dress more professionally, without making gendered demands, this is not sexual harassment.
+If a supervisor tells you to dress more professionally, without making gendered demands, this is not harassment.
 However, if the comments about clothing and appearance are sexual in nature, including the suggestion of more revealing clothing items, that is likely harassment.

 Can a customer be found guilty of sexual harassment?

-Are independent contractors covered by sexual harassment protections?
+Are independent contractors protected from sexual harassment?

 New York Sexual Harassment Attorneys: Brown Kwon & Lam